I find writing “about me” pages unpleasant, which is ironic, because I love to talk about myself (stop laughing, Mom).

 At age 28, I’m the second of four kids, and proudly share cliché middle child syndrome with my brother.
 I was raised in church, homeschooled through 16 (at which point I graduated early because I was bored with school), and dropped out of secular college four times.
 I did manage to get a 4-year diploma from ministerial school and happily find that non-fiction books are my crack (is that okay for a Christian to say?).

 I have a lot of opinions and like to voice them, though I do my best to keep an open mind.
 I love to dive into new concepts and theories, to explore Scripture, and to debate consequence and compassion.
 If it were up to me, Roman forums would still be a thing, and I would make a career out of just talking to people about life and the great thereafter.

 I became a Christian at the young age of 8, but that didn’t stop me from sewing wild oats and making a mockery of the title.
 Fast forward to the mid-teens, and you would find me fetal-posed in the still of night, begging God to forgive me and teach me how to love Him.
 In that moment, I made Him the Lord of my life.
-It was the best choice of my life, and I fall for Him harder every day.
+I’ve never made a better choice and I fall harder for Him every day.
 Now I hope to call Him proud, even as I call Him Father.